 Quality Control Checklist for Apparel Product Sourcing

-The quality control checklist should be used while the shipment inspection is done by auditor and quality inspector.
-In the apparel manufacturing, checking of raw materials, semi-stitched garments, stitched garments, and finished garments is done by internal quality assurance team.
-The manufacturer aims to pack the quality garments for shipping.
-But as a buyer, one should not completely trust the manufacturer’s inspection report.
-Therefore, buyer’s QA representative needs to do the shipment inspection after complete shipment is packed by the supplier factory.
+A quality control checklist should be used while the shipment inspection is done by an auditor and quality inspector.
+In apparel manufacturing, checking of raw materials, semi-stitched garments, stitched garments, and finished garments are done by the internal quality assurance team.
+The manufacturer aims to pack quality garments for shipping.
+However as a buyer, one should not completely trust the manufacturer’s inspection report.
+Therefore, the buyer’s QA representative needs to do the shipment inspection after the complete shipment is packed by the supplier factory.

 Quality control

-As a buyer or quality assurance personnel or shipment auditor, you need to follow a quality control checklist for ensuring everything is covered during the inspection process.
+As a buyer or quality assurance personnel or shipment auditor, you need to follow a quality control checklist to ensure everything is covered during the inspection process.
 Assessment of the product quality should be done unbiased.
-A quality checklist is very helpful in this regard.
+A quality checklist is beneficial in this regard.

-In the post, I will show you the quality control checklist those need to be followed for product sourcing.
-While doing a quality inspection of the shipment, various parameters are considered to ensure the product quality, packaging quality, and product safety.
+In the post, I will show you the quality control checklist that needs to be followed for product sourcing.
+While doing a quality inspection of the shipment, various parameters are considered to ensure product quality, packaging quality, and product safety.

 Quality Control Checklist